 Dr. Katie Deming is in The Business of Doing Good

-Katie Deming, Oncologist turned fashion designer, developed the first line of bras designed for women with sensitive skin that develops from radiation treatments.
-As someone who is holistically dedicated to the people she treats, she took matters into her own hands after realizing her patients were desperately in need of a solution.
-Learn more about her amazing dedication and why she says doing good is good business.
+Katie Deming, an Oncologist turned fashion designer, developed the first line of bras designed for women with sensitive skin from radiation treatments.
+Learn more about her amazing dedication to her patients and why she says doing good is good business.

 Occupations, affiliations, and projects.